duken72/2048/README.md

 ### 2048 Game

 2048 is a single-player sliding block puzzle game designed by Italian web developer Gabriele Cirulli.
 The game's objective is to slide numbered tiles on a grid to combine them to create a tile with the number 2048.
-Of course, one can keep playing and achieve bigger tiles, with theoretical but probably unachiavable limit of 131072 (2 to the power of 17).
-When I used to play the game as a time-killer and stress-releiver some years ago, the best i've sometimes achieved was 8192 tile and my best score around 150,000.
+Of course, one can keep playing and achieve bigger tiles, with theoretical but probably unachievable limit of 131072 (2 to the power of 17).
+When I used to play the game as a time-killer and stress-releiver some years ago, the best i've sometimes achieved was 8192 tiles and my best score around 150,000.

 For those who never played it but are nevertheless interested, here is a brief description:
 2048 is played on a 4×4 grid, with tiles numbered by powers of 2: 2, 4, 8 etc. The board starts with two random 2 or 4 tiles.
 At each step the Player can try to shake the board in one of the four directions: left, up, right or down.
 Tiles slide as far as possible in the chosen direction until they are stopped by either another tile or the edge of the grid.
 If two tiles with the same number collide while moving, they merge into a tile with twice the value.
 This new number is added to the score.
 The resulting tile cannot merge with another tile again in the same move.
 If nothing on the board changed as a result of the Player's action, i.e. the move did not happen, the Player has to choose another move.
 If there are no valid moves - the game is over.
 Now, every turn after the Player's move, a new tile randomly appears in an empty spot on the board with a value of either 2 or 4, with 0.9 and 0.1 probabilities respectively.